 BIO

-Born and raised in the Chicagoland area, Hall earned a BA in Visual Communications Design from Purdue University, where she was first introduced to encaustic painting.
-After a successful and decade-long career as a graphic designer, she left the field in 2014 to pursue her passion as a full-time artist.
+Born and raised in the Chicagoland area, Kari earned a BA in Visual Communications Design from Purdue University, where she was first introduced to encaustic painting.
+After a successful decade-long career as a graphic designer, she left the field in 2014 to pursue her passion as a full-time artist.

 Artist statement